-With this bargaining method, you will start by offering what you believe is the absolute lowest amount the seller will accept for the car.
+With this bargaining method, you will start by offering what you believe is near the lowest amount the seller will accept for the car.
 (Assuming that amount fits with the value of the car to you.)

 Cheat to the low side if you’re most interested in getting the best possible price, or to the higher side if you are in love with this particular car and don’t want to risk it getting away.
 Let the seller know that you don’t like haggling, so you’re offering the exact amount you’re willing to pay, and it’s firm.
 Be sure to include any repairs or maintenance items you want done as conditions of buying.

 Many sellers will test you with a counter offer.
 Just politely respond that you’re sorry, but you can’t go any higher than your offer.
 If they don’t accept, leave your phone number and ask them to call you if they change their mind.
 (You may have to repeat this step several times, especially with dealerships.)
 Eventually, if your offer was reasonable and no one else buys the car first, they will likely accept it or give you a counter-offer close enough that you can go ahead and take it.

 Be aware that a good salesperson will try to create the appearance of outside interest.
 There will be people ‘coming to look at the car later today’, or ‘interest from multiple parties’.
 This may be genuine interest, and it’s always possible someone else will buy the car.
 If that happens, there’s always another one out there.
 But it’s just as likely that you are the only really serious buyer, and when another one doesn’t materialize, the seller will accept your offer.

 Haggle that price